SampleEnvironment/SECoP/protocol/issues/076 Interface for Measurable hardware.rst

 Proposal
 --------

-It is proposed to add two new interface classes.
+It is proposed to add three new interface classes.

-:note: All names are provisional subject to finding better ones.

 ``MeasurableController`` (no base interface)